 If you enjoy Castle of Indolence, you should play Spider Solitaire, a traditional solitaire card game.

-8 foundation piles (middle) - build up from Ace to King regardless of suit.
+8 foundation piles: Build up from Ace to King regardless of suit.

-8 tableau piles (around foundations) - build down in any suit.
+8 tableau piles: Build down in any suit.
 Only the top card of each pile is playable.
 Any available card may be used to fill any open space.
-At the start of the game, each pile is dealt 6 cards face up (7 cards to the left piles).
+At the start of the game, each pile is dealt 6 cards face-up.

-4 reserve piles (bottom) - the top card can be played on the foundations or tableau.
+4 reserve piles: The top card can be played on the foundations or tableau.
 At the start of the game, each pile is given 13 cards.